echonax07/simplex-algorithm/README.md

 ## Phase 1

 The original linear program (LP) is passed to `initialize_simplex` which attempts to solve a modified version of the original LP to find an initial feasible solution (that is, a vertex on the convex polygon formed by the constraints).
-If no such vertex is found, then there is no solutions to original LP.
+If no such vertex is found, then there are no solutions to original LP.
 If an initial feasible solution is found, this solution along with a modified, but equivalent form of the original LP is returned.

 ## Phase 2